ansys/grantami-bomanalytics/doc/source/getting_started/index.rst

 Getting started
 ---------------
-To use the ``ansys.grantami.bomanalytics`` package, you must have access to a Granta MI server that includes MI Restricted Substances Reports 2022 R1 or later.
+To use the ``ansys.grantami.bomanalytics`` package, you must have access to a Granta MI server that includes MI Restricted Substances and Sustainability Reports 2024 R1 or later.

 The ``ansys.grantami.bomanalytics`` package currently supports Python 3.8